zu-greta/comp370/summary/370_summary.md

 - result don't go all the way to the answer, you need to convince the audience that the proxy is good enough
 - hard to present and organize

-**interpretation**: using evidence to suppot a conclusion. separate presenting evidence and intrepretation, it connects evidence to the conclusion, making an argument to the audience as to why they should "believe"
+**interpretation**: using evidence to support a conclusion. separate presenting evidence and intrepretation, it connects evidence to the conclusion, making an argument to the audience as to why they should "believe"

 **structure**:
 - restate the original question...
 - key big point # + takeaways with evidence to validate it
-- concluding section draws on main points (nit directly on the evidence)
+- concluding section draws on main points (not directly on the evidence)

 *analysis will establish the validity of the evidence and interpretation can use these + present the methods that got us here*